Organization of SchemasThe schemas are a set of 'types', each associated with a set of properties. The types are arranged in a hierarchy.

 We also have a small set of primitive data types for numbers, text, etc. More details about the data model, etc. are available here.

-We use the 'pending' extension as a staging area for new schema.org terms that are under discussion and review.
-Implementors and publishers are cautioned that terms in the pending extension may lack consensus and that terminology and definitions could still change significantly after community and steering group review.
+We use the 'pending' section as a staging area for new schema.org terms that are under discussion and review.
+Implementors and publishers are cautioned that terms in the pending section may lack consensus and that terminology and definitions could still change significantly after community and steering group review.
 Consumers of schema.org data who encourage use of such terms are strongly encouraged to update implementations and documentation to track any evolving changes, and to share early implementation feedback with the wider community.

 The schema.org steering group does not officially approve external extensions - they are fully independent.
 We list here some notable extensions that extend schema.org in interesting and useful ways.